cogentcore/core/README.md

 ### TODO

+* any way to get rid of todots ??  key thing is not to recompute in layout probably.

+* StyleCSSToMe is very slow.  why?

 * need general Node2D Apply, Revert methods, for e.g., text fields when the user presses Ok -- just when valueview destructs?

 * Nonmodal dialogs -> windows